sam-phinizy/overhill-and-underdale/docs/magic.md

 # Magic

 # Arcane Magic

-Spells:
+## Casting Magic

+To cast a spell a player rolls the character's smarts die and compares the result to the spells level.
+If the smarts die is >= to the spell level then the spell suceedes.
+If it's lower then the spells level then the spell fails.
+If they roll a one then they roll on the spell mishaps table adding the spells level to the roll.

-All spells have a level, to cast a spell a character rolls their 'Smart' die against the spells target.
-If they exceed the level then they succeed.
-If they roll a one then a spell mishap happens.
-Roll on the spell mishaps table.
-A magic user can choose to push their spell.
-This means they can roll extra dice up to their level divided by two rounded down.
-They can then roll the die the next step down from their smarts.
-So a 2nd level magic user with D8 smarts could choose to push the spell and roll a D8 and a D6, both raising the chance of success but also raising the risk of rolling on the spell mishaps.
+They can choose to push their spell.
+This means they add additional dice to roll.
+Each die is compared against the spells target level accruing a successes and failures.
+A character can choose to push the roll up to their level divided by two rounded down.
+The first die they add is equal to their smarts.
+The next one is the next step down and so forth down to a d2.

 ## Spells

-Magic Dart(Level 2): Do a Smarts attack for each die that succeeds at the dies level against monsters.
+Magic Dart(Level 1): Do a Smarts ranged attack for each die that succeeds at the dies level against monsters.

+## Learning Spells

+A character with a week of study can attempt to learn a spell from a scroll that they find.
+To do so they roll smarts against the spell level.
+They need to succeed a number of times equal to the spells level - their level to a minimum of 1.

+Hard Mode: If you roll a one then the scrolls crumbles into dust and you don't learn the spell.

 # Divine Magic